-The delays that are still occurring at the busiest border crossings result in lost opportunities to the economies of both countries in the form of billions of dollars in additional costs and fewer jobs.
-EBTC is preparing an updated report - The Importance of Efficient Canada/U.S. Border Crossings and Recommendations - that will identify a list of low-cost actions that could significantly improve trade and travel flows while other initiatives are being implemented.
-EBTC will also continue to advocate for the implementation of all of the initiatives from the Beyond the Border Action Plan, including:
+Delays at the busiest border crossings result in lost opportunities to the economies of both countries in the form of billions of dollars in additional costs and fewer jobs.
+EBTC released The Importance of Efficient Canada/U.S. Border Crossings and Recommendations white paper in the summer of 2015.
+It identified a list of low-cost actions that could significantly improve trade and travel flows while other initiatives are being implemented.
+EBTC also will continue to advocate for the implementation of all of the initiatives from the Beyond the Border Action Plan, including:

-- Implementation of a border wait-time measurement system at the high priority United States-Canada border crossings outside of the pilot sites in the Niagara Region and the Pacific Highway corridor - Installation of Radio Frequency Identification (RFID) technology at the appropriate Canadian crossings - Establishment of a "single window" system to significantly reduce the number of forms required by shippers and carriers - Ratification of the pre-clearance agreement for land, rail, marine and air and expansion of pre-clearance to major ports of entry on the northern border, including continuation of the progress initiated under pre-clearance pilot projects - Adequate levels of federal government funding on both sides of the border to address infrastructure needs in the EBTC region - Development of joint Canada/U.S border facilities where feasible.
+- Continued implementation of border wait-time measurement systems at high priority United States-Canada border crossings; - Installation of Radio Frequency Identification (RFID) technology at the appropriate Canadian crossings; - Establishment of a "single window" system to significantly reduce the number of forms required by shippers and carriers; - Ratification of the pre-clearance agreement for land, rail, marine and air and expansion of pre-clearance to major ports of entry, including continuation of the progress initiated under pre-clearance pilot projects; - Full implementation of pilot projects that focus on inspecting cargo only once upon entering Canada or the U.S. when it is bound for the other country - "inspect once, clear twice"; - Implementation of the pilot program for in-transit cargo to test a new in-bond prearrival process; - Moving fee collection for trucks away from border crossings; - Reducting paper work for empty trucks by using the e-Manifest program to enable processing through primary inspection; - Provision of adequate levels of federal government funding on both sides of the border to address infrastructure needs in the EBTC region; - Development of joint Canada/U.S border facilities where feasible.